Tempt means to entice one to commit an unwise or immoral act. Something that tempts or entices causes one to be in a state of temptation.

 “2 But your iniquities have separated between you and your God, and your sins have hid his face from you, that he will not hear.”

-We need to hate sin and love God’s laws with all our heart, soul, mind, and strength.
+We need to hate sin and love God’s laws with our hearts, souls, minds, and strength.

 “5 But take diligent heed to do the commandment and the law, which Moses the servant of the Lord charged you, to love the Lord your God, and to walk in all his ways, and to keep his commandments, and to cleave unto him, and to serve him with all your heart and with all your soul.”